 All latest versions of authoring tools such as Articulate Storyline 360, Adobe Captivate 17, and Lectora Inspire allow Flash courses to be converted or republished to the HTML5 format.
-For example, in the above scenario, all the organization has to do is convert the eLearning courses developed in Adobe Captivate 4 to Adobe Captivate 2017.
+For example, if an organization has eLearning courses developed in an old version of an authoring tool such as Adobe Captivate 4, it can be republished using Adobe Captivate 2017.

 Adobe Captivate 2017 has a feature called the ‘Fluid Box’ which allows the developer to draw a fluid box and place the required content in it.
 The content placed inside it gets aligned automatically, depending on the device the learner is using, thus making it responsive.

 When to Convert Flash to HTML5 Using the ‘Republish’ Methodology?

 To upgrade to a newer version of an authoring tool